 - persistent – the heart beats irregularly all the time.
 This is known as ‘permanent AF’, ‘sustained AF’ or ‘chronic AF’.

 Stroke is a possible complication of AF

 More persistent types of AF are associated with an increased risk of stroke.
 A stroke can occur when an artery in the brain is blocked by a blood clot (embolus).
 People with AF are at increased risk of stroke because the irregularly beating atria are prone to developing blood clots.
 The incomplete contraction of the atria allows blood to pool, stagnate and congeal into a clot.

 A blood clot can break free from the atria and circulate in the bloodstream until it reaches a blood vessel in the brain.
 Untreated, the risk of stroke is quite high.
 Other risk factors (such as diabetes, hypertension or prior stroke) further increase the risk of stroke in people with AF.

 The risk of heart problems, such as heart attack and particularly heart failure, is also increased in people with AF.

 AF is commonly triggered by another chronic illness or event that irritates the heart.
 Some of the known causes of AF include:

-- Excessive intake of ‘social’ drugs such as caffeine and alcohol
+- excessive intake of ‘social’ drugs such as alcohol

 Sometimes, a single cause cannot be found.
 The occurrence of AF increases with age (and, therefore, ageing of the heart), even without the above risk factors.